 The Crestview complete continuum of care provides 24/7 support for residents recovering from illness or injury, or who need more long-term supervision.
 Whether the best location will be Memory Support, Skilled Nursing or Rehab will depend on your loved one’s circumstances, diagnosis, reasonable expectations and goals.
-Regardless, how comforting to know that you’ll never be far away — and that with Life Care, your monthly fee for healthcare services will stay the same.
+Regardless, how comforting to know that you’ll never be far away.

 Memory Support FAQ

 What is the difference between dementia and Alzheimer’s disease?

 Dementia is the loss of cognitive functions (such as thinking, reasoning or the ability to remember) that is severe enough to interfere with daily life.
 Dementia itself isn’t a disease, though it often accompanies diseases like Alzheimer’s.
 When it’s caused by drugs, alcohol, depression or imbalances in substances such as hormones or vitamins, dementia may be partially or fully reversible.
 When it’s caused by disease or certain injuries, it’s irreversible.
 In contrast, Alzheimer’s disease is responsible for 60-80% of dementia, per WebMD and others.
 One in eight Americans over 65 has Alzheimer’s, which affects women more than men.
 It’s a progressive, degenerative brain disease that affects parts of the brain that control memory, thought and language.

 Is Memory Support staffing different?